callmarx/e-Core_TechnicalAssessment/README.md

    ```

 ## A little explaining
-In the test statement, we have "Follow the case instructions; they are intentionally vague to allow
+In the test statement, we have *"Follow the case instructions; they are intentionally vague to allow
-for your interpretation".
+for your interpretation"*.
 So here are some interpretations and decisions that I made for this project.

 ### Model structure
 A `Role` is Rails model that needs a `team_id`, a `user_id` and a `ability`, which is an enum also